 Gameloft announced Wednesday plans to release The Oregon Trail for the iPhone and iPod touch.

 A game that’s existed in one form or another since the early 1970s, The Oregon Trail was a trailblazing educational title for the Apple II and other early computer platforms.
-The game’s refrain “You have died of dysentery” has even become enough of a cultural touchstone in recent years to spawn a t-shirt.
+The game’s refrain “You have died of dysentery” has even become enough of a cultural touchstone in recent years to

 The game takes players across the famed Oregon Trail — one of the few practical ways that early American settlers in covered wagons had to travel to the northwestern United States.
 The trail was notorious for taking a heavy toll on settlers, who succumbed to illness, starvation and occasional attacks from bandits and others on the way.